-For this question a proxy should be avoided and used only as an exception.
+For this question a proxy sho ould be avoided and used only as an exception.

 It is recommended to implement the question in the following way:

 HS.1 How is your health in general?
 Is it

 RUNNING PROMPT

 • Very good

-• Good
+• Good $\Box 2$

 • Fair

 • Bad

-• Very bad □ 5
+• Very bad

-(and possibly:
+(and po ossibly:

-Don't know
+• Don't know

-Refusal to answer □ 9)
+• Refusal to answer □ 9)

-PH020: Suffer from any chronic (long-standing) illness or
+PH020: Suffer from any chronic (long-standing) illness or condition

-conditi e on

-Domain/Area Health/ Long-standing health problem: Suffer from any illness or

-health problem of a duration of at least six months
+Domain/Area Health/ Long-standing health problem: Suffer from any illness or health problem of a duration of at least six months

-Data type Cross-sectional and longitudinal
+1

+Transmission type Regular

 Reference period Current

 Unit All current household members aged 16 and over or selected

 respondent (where applies)

 Mode of collection Personal interview (proxy as an exception)

 Values 1 Yes

 2 No

 Flags 1 Filled

 -1 Missing

 -3 Non-selected respondent